Uspizig/WifiWallSwitch/README.md

 <img src="/Pictures/WhiteHiddenButtonsCase/ProductSideAbove.jpg" alt="Side View of WifiWallSwitch with EINK Screen and Design Buttons.
 Ambient Light OFF" title="Product View of WifiWallSwitch with disabled RGB LEDs">

-Eight Ambient Light LEDs can give you a visuel quick feedback if needed:
+Eight Ambient Light LEDs can give you a visual quick feedback if needed:
 <img src="Pictures/WhiteHiddenButtonsCase/IMG20240105185650.jpg" alt="Side View of WifiWallSwitch with EINK Screen and Design Buttons.
 Ambient Light ON" title="Product View of WifiWallSwitch with enabled RGB LEDs">